Mass production: Pre-industrial

 Standardized parts and sizes and factory production techniques were developed in pre-industrial times; before the invention of machine tools the manufacture of precision parts, especially metal ones, was highly labour-intensive.

 Crossbows made with bronze parts were produced in China during the Warring States period.
-The Qin Emperor unified China at least in part by equipping large armies with these weapons, which were equipped with a sophisticated trigger mechanism made of interchangeable parts.
-The Terracotta Army guarding the Emperor's necropolis is also believed to have been created through the use of standardized molds on an assembly line.
+The Qin Emperor unified China at least in part by equipping large armies with these weapons, which were fitted with a sophisticated trigger mechanism made of interchangeable parts.
+The Terracotta Army guarding the Emperor's tomb is also believed to have been created through the use of standardized molds on an assembly line.

 In ancient Carthage, ships of war were mass-produced on a large scale at a moderate cost, allowing them to efficiently maintain their control of the Mediterranean.
 Many centuries later, the Republic of Venice would follow Carthage in producing ships with prefabricated parts on an assembly line: the Venetian Arsenal produced nearly one ship every day in what was effectively the world's first factory, which at its height employed 16,000 people.

 The invention of movable type has allowed for documents such as books to be mass produced.
-The first movable type system was invented in China by Bi Sheng, during the reign of the Song Dynasty, where it was used to, among other things, issue paper money.
-The oldest extant book produced using metal type is the Jikji, printed in Korea in the year 1377.
+The first movable type system was invented in China by Bi Sheng, during the reign of the Song dynasty, where it was used to, among other things, issue paper money.
+The oldest extant book produced using metal type is Jikji, printed in Korea in the year 1377.
 Johannes Gutenberg, through his invention of the printing press and production of the Gutenberg Bible, introduced movable type to Europe.
 Through this introduction, mass production in the European publishing industry was made commonplace, leading to a democratization of knowledge, increased literacy and education, and the beginnings of modern science.

-Jean-Baptiste de Gribeauval, a French artillery engineer, introduced the standardization of cannon design in the mid-18th century.
-He developed a 6-inch (150 mm) field howitzer whose gun barrel, carriage assembly and ammunition specifications were made uniform for all French cannons.
-The standardized interchangeable parts of these cannons down to the nuts, bolts and screws made their mass production and repair easier than before.
+French artillery engineer Jean-Baptiste de Gribeauval introduced the standardization of cannon design in the late 18th century.
+He streamlined production and management of cannonballs and cannons by limiting them to only three calibers, and he improved their effectiveness by requiring more spherical ammunition.
+Redesigning these weapons to use interchangeable wheels, screws, and axles simplified mass production and repair.